Sleeping well, managing stress, and good nutrition help someone stay healthy and avoid disease.

 While many English-speaking people know the word “quarantine,” that word is getting a lot more of a workout now than it was just a few weeks ago.

 The cornerstone of the immune system

-When you say something is “the cornerstone” you’re talking about the singular thing upon which something is based.
+When you say something is “the cornerstone” you’re saying it’s the singular thing upon which something is based.

 The importance of sleep needs to be mentioned more.
 More than that, it needs to be acted on.
-America and the world has a ongoing sleep debt.
+America and the world have an ongoing sleep debt.
 People minimize the importance of sleep regularly.
 This attitude is in our cultural DNA.
 When it’s that ingrained, it’s hard to fight.

 On March 11, the World Health Organization declared the coronavirus to be a pandemic.
 This is not the time for anyone intent on staying well to miss sleep.
 It’s not the time to do anything that comes at the expense of sleep.

 Remember, too, that just because the coronavirus is in the news, it doesn’t mean other pathogens magically go away.
-There are plenty of other ones who can ruin your day too.
+There are plenty of other ones which can ruin your day too.

 Panic and pathogens